mychiffonn/conscious-ai-tips/README.md

-# WEB103 Project 1 - Conscious AI Usage Tips
+# WEB103 Project 2 - Conscious AI Usage Tips

 Submitted by: My (Chiffon) Nguyen

 About this web app: **A web application that provides tips for mindful and sustainable AI usage, helping users make conscious decisions about when and how to use AI tools effectively.**

-Time spent: 4 hours, including ideation and asset collection
+Time spent: 4 hours, mostly to debug database connection and search

 ## Required Features

 The following **required** functionality is completed:

 - [x] **The web app uses only HTML, CSS, and JavaScript without a frontend framework**
+- [x] **The web app is connected to a PostgreSQL database, with an appropriately structured database table for the list items**
+  - [x] **NOTE: Your walkthrough added to the README must include a view of your Render dashboard demonstrating that your Postgres database is available**
+  - [x]  **NOTE: Your walkthrough added to the README must include a demonstration of your table contents.
+Use the psql command 'SELECT * FROM tablename;' to display your table contents.**
 - [x] **The web app displays a title**
 - [x] **The web app displays at least five unique list items, each with at least three displayed attributes (such as title, text, and image)**
 - [x] **The user can click on each item in the list to see a detailed view of it, including all database fields**